GjaGtaGva/Gva-gunz-maps/README.md

 Some maps are not lit, they will have no .LM file.

-HP/AP/Ammo spawns are not set on my maps, I just can't get them to work.
-Player spawn rotations may be chaotic too.
+HP/AP/Ammo spawns are not set on my maps, Player spawn rotations may be chaotic too.

 ---